-Selection: Candidates for the election to the Board of Trustees shall be selected from the membership of this corporation by a nominating committee to be appointed by the president prior to each election.
+Selection: Candidates for the election to the Board of Trustees shall be selected from the membership of this Corporation by a nominating committee to be appointed by the President prior to each election.
 The names of the candidates selected shall be printed on a ballot mailed to all members whose addresses are known to the secretary.
 A petition bearing the signatures of at least fifteen (15) members shall be an order to the secretary to place a specified nominee of the ballot.
 The ballot must also provide space for writing in the name of at least three (3) other un-named members.
 The nominating committee shall, where practicable, nominate members who are representative of all the members in terms of age groups and geographical areas of residence.

 Vacancy: Vacancies on the Board of Trustees occurring between election dates shall be filled for the un-expired terms by presidential appointment and approval of two-thirds of the board of trustees remaining incumbent.

-Meetings: The Board of Trustees shall meet during the Autumn, Winter, and Spring Quarters of each academic year, and as many additional times as is deemed necessary by a majority of the Board of Trustees or by the president.
-The time and place of the meetings shall be decided by the president, provided the place so designated is within two hundred mile radius of Columbus, Ohio, and convenient to a quorum of trustees.
-Announcements of meetings shall be mailed to all trustees by the secretary at least seven (7) days in advance of each meeting.
-Any trustee who is absent from more that one-half of the duly called meetings during his term of office shall not be eligible for re-election.
+Meetings: The Board of Trustees shall meet at least once each calendar quarter in person, and as many additional times as is deemed necessary by a majority of the Board of Trustees or by the President.
+The last meeting of each year shall be within forty-hours (48) prior to the Annual Meeting.
+The first meeting each year shall immediately follow the Annual Meeting and shall consists of only one new business item which shall be the election of the Executive Officers described below in Rule 3 §2.

+The time and place of the meetings shall be decided by the President, provided the place so designated is within two hundred mile radius of Columbus, Ohio, and convenient to a quorum of trustees.
+Announcements of meetings shall be mailed to all trustees by the secretary at least seven (7) days in advance of each meeting by a method that is agreeable to each Trustee (except for the first and last meetings of each year).
+Any trustee who is absent from more than one-half of the duly called meetings during his term of office shall not be eligible for re-election for a period of two (2) years.
+A proxy does not constitute present for any Trustee for purposes of the preceding sentence.

-Quorum: The necessary quorum for transactions of business at any duly called meeting of the Board of Trustees shall by two-thirds of the authorized members, described in this rule, which is ten (10).
-Authorized and emeritus members of the board of trustees present shall be considered when determining a quorum.
-If unable to attend any meetings, trustees may vote on any previously announced matter by mail or may be represented at the meeting by proxy, providing the ballot or proxy is delivered to the secretary in writing before the meeting is opened.
-A Board of Trustee shall have no more than (2) proxies at any meeting.
+Quorum: The necessary quorum for transactions of business at any duly called meeting of the Board of Trustees shall by two-thirds of the Authorized Members, described in this rule, which is ten (10).
+Authorized and Emeritus Members of the Board of Trustees present shall be considered when determining a quorum.
+If unable to attend any meetings, trustees may vote on any previously announced matter by mail (in a manner acceptable by the President and Secretary) or may be represented at the meeting by proxy, providing the ballot or proxy is delivered to the Secretary in writing before the meeting is opened.
+No Board of Trustee shall have no more than (2) proxies at any meeting.

-Power: Business of this corporation shall be transacted by the board of trustees who shall have the power to act on behalf of this corporation in all matters except for borrowing of moneys and dissolution or liquidation of this corporation.
+Power: Business of this corporation shall be transacted by the Board of Trustees who shall have the power to act on behalf of this corporation in all matters except for borrowing of moneys and dissolution or liquidation of this corporation.